demsking/gimtoc/README.md

 ## Contribute

-Contributions to Vuedoc Parser are welcome.
+Contributions to Gimtoc are welcome.
 Here is how you can contribute:

 1. [Submit bugs or a feature request](https://gitlab.com/demsking/gimtoc/issues) and help us verify fixes as they are checked in
 2. Write code for a bug fix or for your new awesome feature